Banner Health

 Matched Unrelated Donor Program

 Ideally, a brother, sister or another family member can serve as the stem cell donor.
-For those patients without a family or related donor, the unrelated transplant coordinator team, working in conjunction with the NMPD, helps identify HLA-matched unrelated donors (MUD).
+For those patients without a family or related donor, the transplant coordinator team, working along with the NMPD, helps identify HLA-matched unrelated donors (MUD).

-Our unrelated transplant coordinators will supervise the search process and the pre-transplant evaluation and testing of the donor and recipient.
-The unrelated transplant coordinators will have the most up-to-date information regarding the matched unrelated donor process.
+Our transplant coordinators will supervise the search process and the pre-transplant evaluation and testing of the donor and recipient.
+The transplant coordinators will have the most up-to-date information about the matched related or unrelated donor process, as well as all phases of autologous and immune effector cell (CAR T) coordination.

-For any questions regarding unrelated transplantation or the donation process, contact your unrelated transplantation coordinator.
+For any questions regarding unrelated transplantation or the donation process, contact your transplant coordinator.